nsidc/tech-radar/README.md

 ### Creating and Organizing Content

-Initally we are dividing content into four categories:
+Initially we are dividing content into four categories:

 - Languages and Frameworks
   - Programming Languages and Frameworks